 The local TV dance program was sponsored each week by the local 7-Up Bottling Company and Thomas Music Shop, a local music store.
 “Danville Bandstand” aired on Thursdays, 5-5:30 pm, and would follow the broadcast of ABC's “American Bandstand” on Channel 24.

-The pictures to the right are of a local young man preparing to sing as he was on "Danville Bandstand."
+The pictures to the right are of a local young man preparing to sing on "Danville Bandstand."
 His name is Olav Christensen.
 It was taken in 1960, before WDAN-TV was sold to Plains Television.
 The host of Danville Bandstand, Jack Singleton, is pictured with Olav.
 As far as I can determine, these are the only two pictures of any locally produced TV show on WDAN-TV.

 (Picture provided by Olav Christensen)